i386x/pubdocs/C/decl.md

 ##### New Style Declarations

+* a new style declaration is also called *function prototype*
 * in a declaration *T D*
   * if *D* has the form `D1 "(" P ")"`, where *P* is the type parameters list and